 Journal of Alzheimer's Disease

 Digital Object Identifier (DOI)

 Roberts, Rosebud O.; Roberts, Lewis A.; Geda, Yonas E.; Cha, Ruth H.; Pankratz, V. Shane; O'Connor, Helen M.; Knopman, David S.; and Petersen, Ronald C., "Relative intake of macronutrients impacts risk of mild cognitive impairment or dementia" (2012).
-Neurology Articles.
+Neurology.
 417.